enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - Permission delegation:
   - bob has the `impersonate:user-info` permission, and can delegate the `impersonate:user-info` permission to alice.
-  - bob cannot delegate the `impersonate:node` permission to alice.
+  - bob cannot delegate the `impersonate:arbitrary-node` permission to alice.
   - bob has the `impersonate:list` permission on pods resource, and can delegate the permission to alice.
   - bob cannot delegate the `impersonate:update` permission on pods resource to alice.